mobify/workshop--analytics-transactions/README.md

 ###Parse Transaction Information From the DOM

-1. Inside of `app/pages/order-confirmation/ui.js` after the initial function, but before the `orderConfirmationUI` function add a new function called `sendTransactionInfo`.
+1. Inside of `app/pages/order-confirmation/ui.js` after the initial function, but before the `orderConfirmationUI` function add a new function called `parseTransactionInfo`.
     ```javascript
-    var sendTransactionInfo = function(){
+    var parseTransactionInfo = function(){

-    }
+    };
     ```
 2. We will now invoke that function from inside of the orderConfirmation function.
 Your `ui.js` file should now look like this:

     ```javascript
     define(['$'], function($) {
-        var sendTransactionInfo = function(){
+        var parseTransactionInfo = function(){

-        }
+        };

         var orderConfirmationUI = function() {
-            sendTransactionInfo();
+            parseTransactionInfo();
         };

         return orderConfirmationUI;
     });
     ```
 3. Lets first fetch the transaction id.
-Inside of the `sendTransactionInfo` function add the following:
+Inside of the `parseTransactionInfo` function add the following:
 `var transactionId = $('.t-order-confirmation__transaction-number').text();`

 This will get the text inside of the element with class = 't-order-confirmation__transaction-number'.
 Unfortunately this will result in us getting "Transaction Number: 4321" where we only want the number.
 Let's append `.replace('Transaction Number: ', '');` to that last line in order to get just the number.

 ` var transactionId = $('.t-order-confirmation__transaction-number').text().replace('Transaction Number: ', '');`

-4. Of course we want more than just the transaction number, so add the following inside of the `sendTransactionInfo` function as well.
+4. Of course we want more than just the transaction number, so add the following inside of the `parseTransactionInfo` function as well.

     ```javascript
     var summary = $('.t-order-confirmation__summary-item').map(function() {